KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

 - SQL Database: Basic
 - Azure Cosmos DB: 1000 RU/s
-- KissLog.Backend App Service: Free F1
+- logBee.Backend App Service: Free F1
-- KissLog.Frontend App Service: Free F1
+- logBee.Frontend App Service: Free F1

-Although this is enough for the KissLog server to start running, the performance and stability of the application is directly affected by the capabilities of the underlying services.
+Although this is enough for the logBee server to start running, the performance and stability of the application is directly affected by the capabilities of the underlying services.

 If you experience low performance, you should incrementally scale up the services.
-The most workload is handled by the Azure Cosmos DB service and by the KissLog.Backend App Service, and you can start with them.
+The most workload is handled by the Azure Cosmos DB service and by the logBee.Backend App Service, and you can start with them.

 .. note::
-   Hotizontal scaling is not currently supported by KissLog server.
+   Hotizontal scaling is not currently supported by logBee server.

-   Both KissLog.Backend and KissLog.Frontend App Services must each be deployed to a single instace.
+   Both logBee.Backend and logBee.Frontend App Services must each be deployed to a single instace.

 Scale up Azure Cosmos DB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~